AdX vs AdSense, who’s the real winner?

 AdX is all CPM

-When you deal with advertising rates in the DoubleClick Ad Exchange you are working in CPM rather than CPC.
+When you deal with advertising rates in the Google Ad Exchange you are working in CPM rather than CPC.
 Advertisers don’t like paying for inventory that doesn’t bring results, so you should still be mindful of how your units perform, but the CPM means working a little differently.
-Attracting brand advertisers willing to pay high CPM rates can pay dividends to quality sites that have a sought-after audience but low click through rates.
+Attracting brand advertisers willing to pay high CPM rates can pay dividends to quality sites that have a sought-after audience but low click-through rates.

-Within AdWords advertisers set their bid prices when then create or update their campaigns.
-In AdX this is done in real time.
+Within Google Ads, advertisers set their bid prices when then create or update their campaigns.
+In AdX, this is done in real-time.
 Bid prices fluctuate continually, allowing savvy buyers to grab a bargain and savvy sellers to maximise their rates.

 Floor rates – Set your own minimum price